 In 1967, Master Chef Carlo Sena came to the United States from Napoli, Italy.
 He brought his wife and eldest son Luca and together they began a new life in Philadelphia.
 In 1976, Chef Carlo and Luca Sena started the acclaimed fine dining restaurant La Famiglia on South Front Street in Philly, which is now owned and operated by Luca’s brothers Gino and Guiseppe.
-Luca presently owns Panorama restaurant adjacent to the renowned Penn’s View Hotel, continuing the family’s hospitality heritage in the former American capital city.
+Luca presently owns Panorama restaurant adjacent to the renowned Penn’s View Hotel, continuing the family’s hospitality heritage in the once-upon-a-time capital city of America.

 Below is one of the family’s much-loved recipes from their cookbook.

 3 Tbsp olive oil